ACCQUIREnet

 As part of the regular clinical workflow, each team takes care of the patient, documents the patient encounter in the electronic health record (EHR), and also (if the patient is due for outcome measurement) records the outcomes in the CleftCap database.

 Research aims are handled similarly to QI reports: The statistical team will analyze the data in CleftBASE according to the specific aims and formal, a priori statistical analysis plan.
-Results of the analysis are able to be exported from the secure enclave via the Honest Broker and will be sent to the investigator.
+De-identified results tables are sent to the principal investigator.
 (Any participant in ACCQUIREnet may be an investigator.)

 Who Controls the Data?

-Multi-site data aggregation and analysis will only be performed by the statistical support center at Duke: For security reasons, PHI must be protected within the secure enclave and cannot be exported.
+Of course, for security and privacy reasons, multi-site data aggregation and analysis will only be performed by the statistical support center at Duke.
 Any participant in ACCQUIREnet may volunteer to be an investigator; as such, he or she would develop the specific aims and statistical analysis plan with the Duke statisticians.
 The statisticians would then perform the analysis and send the results to the investigator, and they would work together in the writing of the manuscript.
 In this manner, data security is not compromised, but every participant has the ability to work on specific areas of interest.

 What About Authorship?